GreatSealUSA/GreatSealUSA_Art/Did_You_Write_The_Book_Of_Love/Origin_of_John_One_One_Metaphors.md

 One Book Venue: Church

-Skywalker Ranch lessons for Skywalking { Poets, Singers, Rewriting, Snake Skin Shedding metaphors }
+Skywalker Ranch lessons for Skywalking 13 Stars Above The Eagle { Poets, Singers, Rewriting, Snake Skin Shedding metaphors }

 JOSEPH CAMPBELL: Well, you find an awful lot of laws in the Old Testament.